Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Results and Discussion

 \subsection{Annotator agreement}

-We present our results in the scores of annotators agreement (Table \ref{tab:kappa}) and precision of individual cough segmentations (Table \ref{tab:acc}).
-The first table aims at evaluating the reliability of the listening test to obtain the true labels for the latter table.
+We present our results in the scores of annotators' agreement (Table \ref{tab:kappa}) based on Fleiss' Kappa using eq.
+(1) and precision of individual cough segmentations (Table \ref{tab:acc}).
+The first table evaluates the reliability of the listening test to obtain the true labels for the latter table.
 The latter shows the performance of evaluated individual cough segmentations.

 Table \ref{tab:kappa} shows that the agreement between annotators varies among three different segmentation methods.
 Since the number of resulting segmented files also varies between segmentation methods (i.e., 120 vs. 121 vs. 150, see Table \ref{tab:acc}), it is hard to compare directly between each method.
-The closest comparisons suggest that a simple segmentation with RMS threshold obtained a better agreement among annotators.
+The closest comparisons suggest that a simple segmentation with an RMS threshold obtained a better agreement among annotators.
 RMS threshold resulted in the largest number of segmented files, which may lead to a higher agreement since the probability of more individual coughs is greater than a smaller number of segmented files.
 While it is possible to limit the number of segmented files (output of segmentation) for the same comparison condition, one segmentation algorithm may perform optimally under this limitation.
 One may suggest another metric to evaluate the agreement among annotators in the future.